Get help with the cost of living

 Apply for a charitable grant

-You might be able to get extra money from a charity.
-Some of these charitable grants are open to everyone, others might be available to you based on your situation - for example, your health or your previous or current job.
+You might be able to get extra money from a charity to help with living costs.
+Some of these charitable grants are open to everyone.
+Others might be available based on your situation, for example:

 You can check what help you can get from local and national charities on the Turn2us website.
 You’ll need to know your postcode.